autoplot/documentation/javadoc/org/autoplot/util/jemmy/NameComponentChooser.md

+# org.autoplot.util.jemmy.NameComponentChooser

-# org.autoplot.util.jemmy.NameComponentChooserSearch for a component based on the name.
+Search for a component based on the name.

-NameComponentChooser( String regex )
+# NameComponentChooser( String regex )

 ***